BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Sensations usually accompany voice placement.
 As such, It is also tantamount to a sensation.
 Thus, each vocal placement has a concomitant feeling.
 If you situate your vocal resonance in your head, you begin to sing softer.
 If you engage in mouth resonance, you feel like you are simply conversing when you sing.
 If your voice placement is in your chest, your singing produces richer, deeper, and darker tone.

 Correct vocal placement also requires visualization.
 You should visualize where you situate your voice resonance using the colors of each resonance.
 Once you have learned how to situate your voice in different resonance chambers, you should then find out which among the resonance sensations you are most at ease.
 This means you should figure out which among the voice placements you sound best.

 Recording your voice can help you figure this out.
 Since your ear sometimes betrays you, you can never really trust your own ear.
-You should rely then on a voice teacher or someone whom you can trust to provide you with an objective assessment about when you are singing best.
+You should rely then on a voice teacher, vocal coach or someone whom you can trust to provide you with an objective assessment about when you are singing best.